 Avoid using your vehicle's power after you turn the engine off.
 It can be really easy to forget about a dome light or fall asleep with the radio on and wake up with a dead battery.
 If you are parked in a remote location you could end up with a long hike ahead of you to getget a jump start.
 Instead, pack a headlamp for reading a good book before bed or to use if nature calls in the middle of the night.

 If you have slept in your vehicle before, you probably noticed condensation on the inside of your windows when you woke up.
 This is caused by the moisture that is in every breath you exhale.
 To avoid this you'll want to crack a window or sunroof.
 By doing so, however, you'll be opening up the vehicle to insects.
 You can get some screening from the hardware store to easily cover these openings to let the condensation out and keep your car free of bugs.

 To keep out light and maintain privacy, it is a good idea to make some car curtains.
 A bungee cord will make a great makeshift curtain rod, or some simple linens and some Velcro tape will make a great easy to set up curtain system.

 So, are you ready to hit the road with your own car camping set up to sleep in?
 Do you have any tips that I didn't mention?
 You can click on the link to my expert profile below and live chat with me any time.
+If you have any questions about specific gear, reach out to a Camping & Hiking expert here on Curated for free, personalized advice and recommendations.
 I'd love to hear where your next adventure is taking you.